1000+

 2. Adobe and Outlook are Enough for eDiscovery

-Truth – With the problems of Redactions and Bates number removal in Adobe and limited search capabilities and Metadata issues in Outlook, unlike proper ediscovery legal software, these create more complications and complexities in the litigation management structure.
+Truth – The problems of Redactions and Bates number removal in Adobe and limited search capabilities and Metadata issues in Outlook, unlike proper ediscovery legal software, create more complications and complexities in the litigation management structure.

 3. Metadata is Not so Important